-This table is a summary of the Water Division's net positions as of June 30, 2016 and 2015:
+This table is a summary of the Water Division's net positions as of June 30, 2017 and 2016:

-Other assets increased by \$3,519, or 6%, while capital assets increased by \$5,467, or 4%, due to an increase in spending of ordinance funds and capital projects for system improvements.
+Other assets increased by \$335, or 1%, while capital assets increased by \$5,735, or 4%, due to an increase in spending of ordinance funds and capital projects for system improvements and purchase of rolling stock and construction equipment.

-The increase in long-term liabilities of \$6,874, or 38%, is primarily due to increase in net pension liability of 4,266, or 47%.
-This resulted in a net pension liability of \$13,273.
-Deferred outflow of resources increased by \$3,748, or 243%, while deferred inflow of resources decreased by \$317, or 41%.
+The increase in long-term liabilities of \$1,988, or 8%, is primarily due to an increase in water revenue bond payable of \$3,357, or 71%.
+Offsetting this increase are decreases in net pension liability of \$737, or 6%, customer deposits of \$433 or 18% and sick leave & other noncurrent liability of \$199 or 5%.
+At June 30, 2017, the net pension liability is \$12,536.
+Deferred outflow of resources decreased by \$1,412, or 27%, while deferred inflow of resources decreased by \$76, or 17%.

-The preceding table shows that 84.5% of Water Division net position in fiscal year 2016 are invested in capital assets such as land, buildings, reservoirs, basins, transmission and distribution mains, and equipment, less the related debt outstanding used to acquire those capital assets.
+The preceding table shows that 84.5% of Water Division net position in fiscal year 2017 are invested in capital assets such as land, buildings, reservoirs, basins, transmission and distribution mains, and equipment, less the related debt outstanding used to acquire those capital assets.
 These capital assets are used to provide water service to all customers of the Water Division.
 These capital assets were either cash financed, contributed capital, or acquired through the issuance of revenue bonds.